" V o u s n' i m a g i n e z p a s t o u t c e q u e l e n e u r o f e e d b a c k p e u t f a i r e p o u r v o u s ! "

 Le

-neurofeedback pour le Syndrome de Stress Post-Traumatique (SSPT)
+neurofeedback et le Syndrome de Stress Post-Traumatique (SSPT)

 ici